Anassdev/material-theme-appbar/README.md

 ### NOTE:

-If you've intalled 1.0.0 through Package Control please unistall and reinstall it
+If you've intalled 1.0.0 through Package Control please uninstall and reinstall it

 ## Manual installation